kcarta/kcarta.github.io/now.md

 permalink: /now/
 ---

-Updated 31 December, 2025, on holiday in Moldova 🇲🇩🍷
+Updated 1 August, 2026, at home in Aarhus.

 ## What I'm Doing Now